 Determine your area’s base flood elevation (BFE) and, whenever possible, elevate appliances and utilities above that level.
 Not only will this potentially help prevent costly damage to those features, but it can keep your home functioning following a flood.

 If flood waters rise in your area, be sure to turn off your home’s power before electrical systems can become compromised and to reduce the risk of electrical shocks (water and electricity are a hazardous combination).

 Rearrange your house

 If you want to prepare for flooding but you lack the budget to make any significant changes to your house, consider this low-cost option.
-Rearrange so the bulk of your living space or high-value items are located on the upper stories of your home.
-If you live in a single-story home, move valuables to higher surfaces where possible to help protect them from water damage.
+Rearrange your home so the bulk of your living space or high-value items are located on the upper stories of your home.
+If you live in a single-story home, move valuables to higher surfaces where possible to help protect them from possible water damage.